NEW! Sliding Home

 This middle-grade sports novel features compelling characters in situations kids can relate to.
 With plenty of baseball action and fast-paced dialogue, even the most reluctant reader will keep turning the pages to find out what happens next.

-PRE-ORDER NOW ON AMAZON.CA!
+ORDER NOW ON AMAZON.CA!

 GABBY: WONDER GIRL